rjmunro/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 You can get the windows executables from [Releases](https://github.com/Sofie-Automation/sofie-package-manager/releases) GitHub repository page for Package Manager.
 You'll need the `appContainer-node.exe` and `worker.exe`.
 Put them in a folder of your choice.
 You can also place `ffmpeg.exe` and `ffprobe.exe` alongside them, if you don't want to make them available in `PATH`.

 Note that each appContainer needs to use a different resourceId and will need its own package containers set to use the same resourceIds if they need to access the local disk.
-This is how package-manager knows which workers have access to which machines.
+This is how package-manager knows which workers have access to which machines.w

 ## Configuration